czue/pegasus-docs/deployment/kamal.md

 # rebuild the Redis container
 kamal accessory reboot redis

-# rebuild the Traefik container
+# rebuild the proxy container
-kamal traefik reboot
+kamal proxy reboot

-# build the Traefik container (if it didn't succeed the first time)
+# build the proxy container (if it didn't succeed the first time)
-kamal traefik boot
+kamal proxy boot

 \# push the .env file to the servers kamal env push